hard-nett/node-father-migration/README.md

 node main.js -1
 ```

-## 2. Populate code-ID and code hash into scripts
+## 2. Populate test contract code-ID and code hash into scripts
-this is done manually in main.js
+this is done manually in main.js,  line # 34-35

 ## 3. Upload migration contract
 ```sh
 node main.js -2
 ```
-## 4. Populate code-ID and code hash into scripts
+## 4. Populate migration contract code-ID and code hash into scripts
-this is done manually in main.js
+this is done manually in main.js, line # 36-37

 ## 5. Instantiate test contract
 ```sh
 node main.js -3
 ```

-## 6. Populate contract addr into scripts
+## 6. Populate test contract addr into scripts
-this is done manually in main.js
+this is done manually in main.js, line # 41

-## 7. Fund test contract with sscrt & stkd-scrt
+## 7. Fund test contract with sscrt & stkd-scrt  (or manually)
 ```sh
 node main.js -4
 ```